VujevicStipe/antikvarijat-judita-website/README.md

 - Responsive Layout: The website is responsive and adapts seamlessly to different screen sizes and devices, ensuring a consistent experience for all users.
 - Improved Performance: Optimization techniques were implemented to enhance the website's performance and loading speed.

-## Usage

-To view the website, simply visit [Antikvarijat Judita](http://www.antikvarijat-judita.hr/). in your web browser.
-You can explore the various pages and features of the website to experience the redesign firsthand.

 ## Contribution

 Contributions to the project are welcome.
 If you have any suggestions for further improvements or would like to report any issues, please feel free to submit a pull request or open an issue on GitHub.